 Visitors can spend the day exploring the historic gardens, kayaking, visiting the Butterfly House, or taking a swamp boat ride through miles of tall bald cypress and tupelo trees mirrored in the dark, black water looking for birds and turtles—and avoiding the alligators!

 29. Fort Sumter National Monument

-Few places hold a more important place in American history than Fort Sumter National Monumnet, an island fort in Charleston Harbor.
-On April 12, 1861, Confederate forces attacked Fort Sumter which was controlled by the U.S. (Union) Army and two days later, the fort surrendered marking the beginning of America’s 5-year Civil War.
+Few places hold a more important place in American history than Fort Sumter National Monument, an island fort in Charleston Harbor.
+On April 12, 1861, Confederate forces attacked Fort Sumter which was controlled by the U.S. (Union) Army, and two days later, the fort surrendered marking the beginning of America’s 5-year Civil War.

 Today, Fort Sumter National Monument is run by the National Park Service and open to the public who can visit by ferry from Liberty Square or Patriot’s Point and learn all about the Fort’s place in American history, see the original cannons on site, and tour the nearly 200-year old fort all while taking in breathtaking views of downtown Charleston, Sullivans Island, and the main harbor channel out to the Atlantic Ocean.

 There’s no place that better symbolizes South Carolina and the Charleston area’s place in the history of the USA than Charles Towne Landing State Historic Site, where British settlers first landed on American soil back in 1670.

 Now a protected site with over 80 acres of manicured gardens, Charleston’s only zoo, an Instagram-worthy alley of towering live oaks, and more than 6 miles of walking trails, Charles Towne is the perfect place to step back into America’s Colonial past while immersing yourself in Lowcountry nature in an impeccably-preserved centuries-old village.